 Damnoen Saduak Floating Market Tour – A Travelogue for First Timers

-I barely heard our tour guide’s instructions as I stood on the platform of Damnoen Saduak distracted by the colorful sights and morning chatter of tourists and vendors.
-It was around 9:00am and the market was getting busier by the minute.
-In my mind I pictured Anthony Bourdain sitting on the sidelines of one of these floating markets snacking on something from a boat vendor.
-He couldn’t have visited Damnoen Saduak, there were too many tourists here who’d likely mob him so it must have been one of the smaller, lesser known floating markets.
+As I stood on the platform of Damnoen Saduak, I barely heard our tour guide’s instructions.
+The colorful sights and morning chatter of tourists and vendors were too distracting.
+It was around 9 a.m. and the market was getting busier by the minute.
+In my mind I pictured Anthony Bourdain sitting on the sidelines of a floating market having a snack.
+He couldn’t have visited Damnoen Saduak, there were too many tourists here, so it must have been one of the smaller, less touristy ones.
 Anyway, that travel episode got me all excited so when I finally visited Thailand I knew I absolutely had to go to one.

-Visiting a floating market is an amazing way to experience a bit of rural, Thailand.
+Visiting a floating market is an amazing way to experience a bit of rural Thailand.
 The two most popular markets are Damnoen Saduak and Amphawa.
 Traveling to either of the two takes around 90 minutes from Bangkok City.
 Damnoen Saduak according to locals is the original floating market.
-It’s definitely busy and crowded.
-You can join a tour group everyday.
-The market operates from 6:00 am until noon.
+It’s definitely busy since several tours come here everyday.
+The market operates from 6 a.m. til noon.
 It’s best to go as early as you can to beat the crowds.
 Amphawa on the other hand, is an evening market and tours are only available from Friday to Sunday.
-Some reviews say that it’s more authentic since it exists more for the villagers rather than for tourists.
+Some say that it’s more authentic since it exists more for the villagers rather than for tourists.

-The boat was long and narrow and each row could sit two people.
+The boat was long and narrow, and each row could sit two people.
 The benches were low but there was enough legroom for you to sit comfortably.
-Once we were all settled our paddler gently rowed away from the platform and we were on our way.
-You’d be surprised at how lightly these wooden boats float despite just one person rowing at the back and a cargo of up to eight passengers.
+Once we were all settled our boat gently drifted away from the platform.
+I was surprised at how lightly these wooden boats float despite just one person rowing at the back and a cargo of up to eight passengers.

 The boat ride lasted 30 minutes and by our second trip around the compound, traffic was crazy.
 On the platform where we embarked, numerous tourists were now on queue.
 The narrow canal across the platform was congested and we found ourselves sandwiched between two other boats going the opposite direction.
 Wood clashed on wood as the paddlers efficiently maneuvered their boats out of the tangled mess.
 Behind and ahead of us more boats floated into the canal.
 It was chaos in every sense but totally exhilarating.